Adam Stevens (NASCAR): Early career

 After graduating from Ohio University in the spring of 2002 with his mechanical engineering degree in hand, Stevens’ persistence paid off in August when he landed his first job in NASCAR with Petty Enterprises as a designer.
 Stevens worked at Petty Enterprises for three years.

-Joe Gibbs Racing: 2005-present
+Joe Gibbs Racing: 2005–present

 Xfinity Team

 In 2005, Joe Gibbs Racing (JGR) was undergoing an expansion from a two-car team with the Nos.
 18 and 20 cars to a third team with the No. 11 car with Jason Leffler.
-It was looking for race engineers, where he landed with the No. 20 car driven by former JGR driver Tony Stewart and crew chief Greg Zipadelli.
-After serving as race engineer with Zipadelli and Stewart from 2005 to 2008 – a stint that included 18 wins and a Sprint Cup championship in 2005, Stewart left the team after the 2008 season to become a team owner at Stewart—Haas Racing.
+It was looking for race engineers, where he landed with the No. 20 car driven by Tony Stewart with Greg Zipadelli as crew chief.
+After serving as race engineer with Zipadelli and Stewart from 2005 to 2008 – a stint that included 18 wins and a Sprint Cup championship in 2005, Stewart left the team after the 2008 season to become a team owner at Stewart–Haas Racing.
 This gave Stevens the opportunity to work with rookie driver Joey Logano as his team engineer, with Zipadelli remaining as crew chief for the 2009 and 2010 seasons.